Jesse Torrey

 Jesse Torrey, Jr., (May 25, 1787 – ca. 1834) was a Philadelphia physician who gathered first-hand narratives by African Americans and eye-witness accounts by white observers of slavery and kidnapping.
 He published these, along with his personal observations, in an early anti-slavery book, A Portraiture of Slavery in the United States (Philadelphia, 1817).
 He also wrote juvenile guides to moral philosophy and natural history.
+In 1804, he established a free juvenile library in New York for boys and girls.
 He was born in New Lebanon, New York; his father was Jesse Torrey, and he had a brother, Royal Torrey.